AVJdataminer/content_dev/modules_oop.md

 If you're installing a module directly from Jupyter notebook using pip you would start a new cell and type `!pip install geopandas`.

 ### Loading modules
+ Once you have the packages you need installed, you need to load them by running import commands.
+For exampls to load Pandas we type `import pandas as

 ### Dependencies
 Some packages will have dependencies, i.e. other modules they depend on in order to run properly.
 You can check the dependencies of a package using the `pip show` command.